ZSturman/PlanMyApp/README.md

 # Plan-My-App
-## React Library for Planning and Designing Software Development Documents
+## React Library for Planning and Designing Software Development Documentation

 ### Description
 Plan-My-App is a React library that allows users to create and edit software development documents.
 The library is currently in development and is not yet ready for production use.